ness24000/blog/README.md

-# A simple Flask-based blog
+# A lightweight Flask-based blog

 **Table of contents**
   - [Overview](#overview)